 Western University, Canada

 My doctoral research focused on the diagnosis of temporal lobe epilepsy using magnetic resonance imaging (MRI).
 You can find my thesis here.
 For this, I studied quantitative imaging (pure T1 and T2 maps) along with diffusion tensor imaging (DTI) and I performed machine learning analyses.
 My algorithms were implemented using python numpy and the scikit-learn library.
 The results were published in the Computerized Medical Imaging and Graphics Journal

 Master of Engineering in Computer and Systems Engineering

 Universidad de Los Andes, Colombia

-My masters project consisted in the measurement of atherosclerotic plaque from CT images, in the context of cardiovascular disease.
-To this purpose I implemented the fast marching algorithm in C++ to model and 3D print vascular models.
+My master’s project consisted of the measurement of atherosclerotic plaque from CT images, in the context of cardiovascular disease.
+To this purpose, I implemented the fast marching algorithm in C++ to model and 3D print vascular models.
 With my interest in software design, my code followed the OSGI specification.
 Since OSGI is a Java-native component-based architecture, I wrote and tested the corresponding C++ framework.
 My master thesis received the “Gonzalo Esguerra” national award conferred by the Colombian Radiology Association.

 Universidad de La Salle, Colombia

 My final year project was a robot that was able to follow a person’s gaze and then use this information to position the cursor on a computer screen.
 This final project consisted of a pan-tilt mechanism, the control and communications circuitry, and software.
 The relevant code was written using the Java Media Framework and LabView.